w3f-community/asylum-item-nft/docs/testing-guide.md

 2. [Asylum UI/Connection Library](https://gitlab.com/asylum-space/asylum-ui/-/tree/main/packages/connection-library) npm package.
 3. [Asylum UI/Game Developers Console](https://gitlab.com/asylum-space/asylum-ui/-/tree/main/packages/game-developers-console) React Web App.

-The Testing Guide describes the option 1.
+The Testing Guide describes option 1.
-To start working with the Testing guide, please install Asulum node and use PolkadotJS app for interaction with the node: [Click here for details](https://gitlab.com/asylum-space/asylum-item-nft/-/blob/main/README.md).
+To start working with the Testing guide, please install the Asulum node and use the PolkadotJS app for interaction with the node: [Click here for details](https://gitlab.com/asylum-space/asylum-item-nft/-/blob/main/README.md).

 ### Tags

 To create new tags, you need to upload tag's metadata to IPFS and call `create_interpretation_tag`.
-In the example we're creating couple tags `default-view`,`jpeg`:
+In the example, we're creating a couple tags `default-view`,`jpeg`:

 1. Upload to IPFS `default-view` tag metadata and get its CID: